sdarlington/sdarlington.github.io/content/posts/2006-11-30-review-belkin-wi-fi-phone.md

 But after ten minutes or so the phone appears off-line and making a call to it diverts straight to voice-mail.
 This makes it completely unsuitable as a home phone as any time someone calls we’re likely to be offline!
 The story so far is that I have sent an email to their technical support people and am waiting for a response.

 Overall it has good hardware but disappointing software.
 I have no problems with “basic” — I hardly use any of the complex stuff on my mobile — but it’s difficult to unreservedly recommend a product that takes itself off the network all by itself.
 If, however, Belkin have a solution then I’d be pretty happy with it.
 It’s not cheap (but then none of its competitors are) but making free calls without switching on a PC is a compelling prospect.
+[^1]: To put this into context, our bill for calls last quarter was 38p.
+[^2]: I’m thinking that maybe I’m cursed.
+I bought a Bluetooth headset that refused to work with the dongle I had for my iBook.
+At home I needed to open lots of ports but always got mediocre sound quality and, when trying to buy credit, I could never get an authorisation code.
+Clearly it was never meant to be.